LucidtechAI/cradl-docs/use-cases/invoice_model.md

  - Add fields
    - **Field name**: The name of the field you want to extract, keep in mind that field names should match the names in your dataset.
    - **Description**: Give the field an optional description.
    - **Vocabulary**: The set of symbols that is allowed in a prediction of this field.
-Shorter vocabularies reduces training time.
+Shorter vocabularies reduces training and inference time.
+Read more about vocabulary [here](https://docs.cradl.ai/concepts/models#choosing-model-parameters)
    - **Max length**: The maximum number of symbols that a prediction of this field can contain.
 Shorter sequences reduces training time.

 ![Add fields in Cradl](../.gitbook/assets/fields.png)